eehah5ru/workhardplay-pw-website/en/2018/projects/union-of-convalescents-essays-on-the-aesthetic-economy-of-psyche.md

 Being more narrow non-specialists than psychiatrists or psychologists, we claim to see psychic life differently.
 We shall produce by displacing diagnoses, poetically, appealing to nonknowledges of alternative or para- psychologies.
 These studies are directed not only to the psyche, but also include faith beyond any principles.

-The dialogic performance will produce diagnoses and prescriptions.
+The dialogic performance produced diagnoses and prescriptions.

 Second Essay: Egor Sofronov "Towards a Ruthless Critique of Everything Existing, Version 2018."
 A report in abeyance of disillusionment.